KennthShang/PhaTYP/train/README.md

       cd train/
       python script.py --midfolder ../phatyp --out train.csv --mode pretrain

 **NOTE1:** one last thing you need to do is to add labels for the the inputs of *finetune.py* according to your contigs (1 for tempearte and 0 for virulent).
-Because self-supervised pre-train do not need labels for training you can directly use the output files of *script.py* as inputs.
+Because self-supervised pre-train do not need labels for training you can directly use the output files of *script.py* as inputs for `pretrain.py`.
 The example files can be found in the 'example/' folder.

 **NOTE2:** The **pretrain.py** will generate the pretrain model and store in 'log/' folder.
 Then the **finetune.py** will load the model from 'log/' as initial paprameters.
 The finetuned model will be stored in 'model/' folder.